-A classic Argentinian style salsa that matches well to barbequed meats and steaks.
+A classic Argentinian style sauce that matches well to barbequed meats and steaks.
 This sauce has enough zest and piquancy to cut through the richest of rib eyes or lamb chops - ready to be served straight from the jar.

 Meatsmith made in Fitzroy, this sauce is made from onions, garlic, red peppers, parsley, thyme, oregano, bay leaves, chilli, paprika & red wine vinegar.

-Each jar contains 170g of chimichurri.
+Each jar contains 170g of Chimichurri.

 This product must be refrigerated and its shelf life will be for a minimum of two weeks, refer to packaging for further use by date information.

 Hailing from Argentina and Uruguay, this condiment is commonly served over grilled meat.
 The actual origins of the sauce and its name though are largely unclear, with various versions of events debated amongst historians.
 Some linguists believe chimichurri comes from a Basque word ‘tximitxurri’ which is translated as ‘a mix of several things in no particular order’.
 Another story cites ‘Jimmy’s curry’, an Englishman who fought for Argentine independence and his name morphed into chimichurri.
 Some think it bears a close resemblance to Sicily’s salmoriglio sauce, which is served mainly on seafood.
 Whatever the true story is, we are pleased to be able to enjoy this delicious sauce on many grilled meats and vegetables.
 There are many variations to a chimichurri sauce.
 In its most simple form, this bright and zingy sauce is made from a mix of chopped parsley, garlic, olive oil, oregano and red wine vinegar.
 Recipes can include spices, coriander, fresh chilli and onion.